ElkanaRahadian/myappsample/README.md

 - Git Pull

 ## Setup & Installation
-- Watch and learn by doing side-by-side Git & GitHub Crash Course
+Use of Git & GitHub

 ## Usage
 Git bash in use Example :